lubitzd/social-sign-in/README.md

 Running the Program
 -------------------
 To run the program, open a terminal / command prompt window and navigate to this directory.
-(Sometimes you can right-click or shift right-click in a folder to open a prompt there).
+(Sometimes you can right-click or shift right-click in a folder to open a console there).

 Then type:

-    python SocialSignInApp.py
+    python -B -O SocialSignInApp.py

+For those who care, the `-B` tells python not to create a billion complied bytecode `.pyc` files and dump them in your directory, making it difficult to tell which files are the real source code.

+The `-O` disables debug mode.
+Leave it  out if you want to see a bunch of garbage fly by on the console window as you operate the program.